 Fitting a Commercial Door

-Commercial doors come in all shapes and sizes, and most of them are made to specific regulations to ensure they are made to correct standards.
+Commercial door hardware comes in all shapes and sizes, and most of them are made to specific regulations to ensure they are made to correct standards.
 Fire doors, for example, have an extensive set of regulations to comply with the law, and it is for this reason that they need to be fitted properly.
 A badly fitted fire door becomes useless in a fire situation, as any gaps or damage will render it useless for its main function.
-A professional will come and install the door in the correct fashion, he will have been specifically trained to do it, and he will understand the problems that may be encountered; and the same is true for safety doors and security doors.
+A professional will come and correctly install the door, he will have been specifically trained to do it, and he will understand the problems that may be encountered; and the same is true for safety doors and security doors.
 Even changing commercial door hardware in your property should be done by a professional as there are often specific considerations that need to be taken into account.
-A straight forward task like changing a door handle can become a nightmare on a commercial door, so leave it to those with the knowledge.
+A straightforward task like changing a door handle can become a nightmare on a commercial door, so leave it to those with the knowledge.

-Commercial properties are different to private ones, and the work needed on them is different too.
+Commercial properties are different from private ones, and the work needed on them is different too.
 Be sensible and safe, and use skilled men to do the work on your commercial property.